0xDBFB7/scientific_standards/README.md

 Right now, quality control in science is almost entirely a filter on the outputs (via peer-review).
 The quality of that filter has degraded, and the perverse incentives on both sides of that filter have lead to fields of literature that are very difficult to navigate.
 Maybe standards could be an alternative route.

+Papers are evalutated relative to first principles.
+If declaration of differences, they could be evalated relative to a delta fro acceptedpractice, meaning more and more complex investigations would be only slightly more complicated

 # The best possible experiment